sled dog equipment

 • Enables the dog to run briskly and/or engage in pulling sports

 With a kickboard, it is possible to provide the dog with brisk exercise, even when the dog cannot be walked outside freely.
 The dog can trot next to the kickboard, or if the dog has a tendency to pull, it can also be taught to run ahead while pulling the kickboard.
-In this case, the dog must have the right size pulling harness and a flexible pulling cloth on the bike, as well as a pulling adapter that prevents the cloth from getting tangled in the front tire.
+In this case, the dog must have the right size pulling harness and a flexible pulling line on the bike, as well as a pulling adapter that prevents the line from getting tangled in the front tire.
 You can read more about the equipment from our bikejoring page .

 Kickboards are not manufactured in different body sizes for users of different heights like bicycles, but practically all people of basic dimensions can ride the same models.
 Of course, there are also some size differences between the different models, so if the rider is very tall, it's not worth getting the smallest model for fitness/hobby use - even though you can comfortably cruise shorter distances with that one.
-And correspondingly, the biggest off-road models may seem unnecessarily massive to a very small person, especially if the kickboard is not used for dog sports, where the stability brought by the size is usually desired.
+And correspondingly, the biggest off-road models may seem unnecessarily massive to a very small person, especially if the scooter is not used for dog sports, where the stability brought by the size is usually desired.

 It is often also possible to adjust the driving position to suit your own taste.
 For example, the height of the handlebar can be changed either with an adjustable handlebar bracket, by changing the position of the bracket or by turning the bracket or the handlebar.
 The parts are the same as in bicycles, so the selection of different spare parts is almost endless.